jnozzi/cocoadev.com/markdown/InstanceCounting.md

 * Moved an import to the .m --Theo
-* Fixed a bug in General/IXEndInstanceCountingAndCheckLeaks, the exception would be raised before the instance counts dictionary was emptied. --Theo
+* Fixed a bug in IXEndInstanceCountingAndCheckLeaks, the exception would be raised before the instance counts dictionary was emptied. --Theo
 * Added state checks, will raise an exception if instance counting is already in progress (currently only supports one counting at a time, could perhaps be extended to allow for several counts at the same time). --Theo
 * Added loads of documentation to the header. --Theo